Vishwas-93/oai/README.md

     5. There are three routes,
         a. "/" -> Which takes to the settings page (default route)
-        b. "/settings" -> Click the settings button on menubar.
+        b. "/settings" -> Click the settings button on menubar same as "/".
         c. "/datasets" -> Click the "My Datasets" on the menubar.

-    6. "settings" page has form that supports two way data binding and reactive to clicks and logs the result on the console.
+    6. "settings" page has form that supports two way data binding and is reactive to clicks and logs the result on the console.

-    7. "datasets" page has "upload csv" button that uploads the csv and converts it into string and prints it in the        console.
+    7. "datasets" page has "upload csv" button that uploads the csv and converts it into string and prints it in the        console as soon as the user uploads the file.

-    8. It alerts if some other file is selected.
+    8. It alerts if some other file type is selected.

-    9. This page also has a reactive form and on submit logs the results to the console.
+    9. These pages also have forms that are reactive to clicks and on submit logs the results to the console.